 The Gospels state that Jesus had a personal and intimate relationship with God.
 Scholars agree that the Gospels have been edited.2 Apparently God the ‘Father’ can give birth.3 Jesus is referred to as the Bridegroom and Son of God.
 Jesus felt that he was so special that no one comes to God except through him.4 There is an explanation.

 Mary Magdalene could have been the Bride and the Gospels may originally have stated that Jesus was a reincarnation of Adam and that Mary Magdalene was a reincarnation of Eve.
 Eve may not have been made out of the rib of Adam but Eve may have given birth to Adam.
 Eve is called Mother of All the Living,5 Adam is named Son of God6 while Jesus is the firstborn of all creation,7 hence Adam may have been born.
 Initially Christianity might have been about the marriage between Mary Magdalene and Jesus representing the Kingdom of God.
 The love of God Jesus was speaking of8 may have been the love of a Goddess for her husband.
 This could explain why Christians believe that God is love.9 It sheds some new light on Jesus’ assertion that he is one with God10 as marriage is the way to become one with another person.11

 The Jewish scriptures allow for the idea that Abraham was a husband of God like Joseph, Moses and David.
 Muhammad might have been God’s husband too.
-At the age of twenty-five he married his boss, the forty year old merchant Khadijah Bint Khuwaylid.
-She had been married before and could have been his mother.
+At the age of twenty-five he married his boss, the merchant Khadijah Bint Khuwaylid.
+She was a widow and she was much older than Muhammad.
 Khadijah was the first to convert to Islam and her support was invaluable to his mission.
 Avatars of God may have played a significant role in history.
 And God could still be dwelling amongst us like an ordinary human.

 What if God was one of us?